Watch now: ‘Hero’ | Man dies after saving two children from water off North Beach

 The man entered the water to save the children, who were related to him, at about 3 p.m., Schmaling said in an interview.
 The children got out of the water thanks to the man, whom Schmaling said was from Missouri, but he was unable to get out.

-Emergency responders, including lifeguards and emergency personnel from around Racine County, found the man at about 4 p.m.
+Emergency responders — including lifeguards and emergency personnel from the South Shore Fire Department, City of Racine Fire Department, the Racine County Dive Team of the Racine County Sheriff's Office — found the man at about 4 p.m.
 He was taken to a nearby hospital, where he was pronounced dead.

 There were three drowning deaths on the Racine lakefront in June: A 10-year-old girl, a 17-year-old boy and a 14-year-old girl.